jirkapok/GitHubUsageExamples/doc/actions/readme.md

     types: [created, deleted]
 ```

-## Env. variables and secrets
+## Parametrization

+* See `parameters_env.yml`
+* Context variables
+  * There is large number of variables already defined by github
+  * Context is defined as object accessible using dot notation
+  * There is context for workflow, job, step
+  * Some of them are also available as environment variables (e.g. GITHUB_RUN_NUMBER)
+* Environment variables
   * Can be stored on workflow, job, or step level, lower level overrides above level value
   * Env. can be stored also in environment files
+  * Can't be shared between jobs
+  * Changing env. value doesn't affect global value
+* Inputs and outputs
+  * Can be shared across jobs
+  * Inputs can be defined only for custom actions or from UI in workflow_dispatch or in custom actions
+  * Inputs from UI can't be arrays, because they are plain text values
+  * Outputs can be transferred from step to job and shared across job
+* Secured values should be shared using Secrets

+### Secrets

-* Secrets are defined in repository options > Secrets
+* are defined in repository options > Secrets
 * Some actions require authorization as input
 * secrets.GITHUB_TOKEN: automatically created when enabling github actions on the repository
   * no need to reference in workflow file

 ```yaml
 steps: